justyntyrrell/Car_Auction_Price_Prediction/README.md

 Libraries used: eli5, shap, graphviz

 * eli5 used to find permutation importance / feature importance.
 * This works by randomly shuffling a feature column in the dataset and making predictions using the resulting dataset.
-If the model relied on that feature heavily to make accurate predictions then the results will be very off.
+If the model relied on that feature heavily to make accurate predictions, then the results will be very off.
 For example, horsepower is shuffled so a random horsepower stat is assigned to a car.
 If horsepower is a good predictor of the value of a car, then the prediction using the shuffled dataset will be wildly off.

 | ![IMG](demo/permutationimportance.png) |
 |:--:|